keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - **SQS short-polling**: This polling technique will return immediately with either a message that’s already stored in the queue or empty-handed.
 - The ReceiveMessageWaitTimeSeconds is the queue attribute that determines whether you are using Short or Long polling.
 By default, its value is zero which means it is using short-polling.
 If it is set to a value greater than zero, then it is long-polling.
 - Everytime you poll the queue, you incur a charge.
 So thoughtfully deciding on a polling strategy that fits your use case is important.

+## Simple Workflow Service

+### SWF Simplified
+SWF is a web service that makes it easy to coordinate work across distributed application components.
+SWF has a range of use cases including media processing, web app backends, business process workflows, and analytical pipelines.

+### SWF Key Details
+- SWF is a way of coordinating tasks between application and people.
+It is a service that combines digital and human-oriented workflows.
+- An example of a human-oriented workflow is the process in which Amazon warehouse workers find and ship your item as part of your Amazon order.
+- SWF provides a task-oriented API and ensures a task is assigned only once and is never duplicated.
+Using Amazon warehouse workers as an example again, this would make sense.
+Amazon wouldn’t want to send you the same item twice as they'd lose money.
+- The SWF pipeline is composed of three different worker applications that help to bring a job to completion:
+  - SWF Actors are workers that trigger the beginning of a workflow.
+  - SWF Deciders are workers that control the flow of the workflow once it's been started.
+  - SWF Activity Workers are the workers that actually carry out the task to completion.
+- With SWF, workflow executions can last up to one year compared to the 14 day maximum retention period for SQS.